neonguru/lazyloadtest/README.md

 ## In App
 click on load test button

-notice Test Component appears above button
+notice local Test Component appears above button

 Also notice test.module.chunk.js is lazy loaded

-And notice Sample Component is displayed below the button
+Then see that Sample Component (from lazyloadLib) is displayed below the button

-## See attempt to lazy load external modle
+## See attempt to lazy load external module
 git checkout master

 Change Directory to `lazyloadLib`